cpcm94/linhadotempo/README.md

 ## GraphQL Playground

 GraphQL Playground is a graphical, interactive, in-browser GraphQL IDE, created by Prisma and based on GraphiQL.
-To know more, checkout their [github repository](https://github.com/graphql/graphql-playground).
+To know more, check out their [github repository](https://github.com/graphql/graphql-playground).

 ## About Laravel